-The Mindfulness Program is alternative and complementary, and augments your medical and behavioral health care plan.
-The Program also provides preventative care for those who want circumvent the emotional and behavioral pitfalls of aging.
-The goal is to have balance in your life, a higher quality of living, better health, and the ability to find joy in living.
+The Mindfulness Based Stress Reduction is an alternative and complementary program that augments medical and behavioral health care plan.
+The goal is to have balance in your life, a better quality of living, better health, and the ability to find joy in living.
 Jeanne Vargas offers the trauma-sensitive approach to teaching Mindfulness Based Stress Reduction

 The program is:

-Mindfulness-Based programs are offered throughout the world in medical institutions, educational settings, businesses, the military and correctional systems.
+The Mindfulness-Based Stress Reduction Program (MBSR) is offered throughout the world in medical institutions, educational settings, businesses, the military and correctional systems.
 Scientific research supports the benefits of mindfulness practice.

 Research suggests that mindfulness practice can positively affect stress resilience, physical and mental health, academic skills, self-regulation of emotional reactivity, interpersonal skills, general well-being and happiness.